-Exfoliation is an extremely important part of an effective skincare regime, for various reasons.
-By exfoliating properly, you're removing all the dead skin cells from the surface.
-On top of that, exfoliation helps us to uncover the healthy layer of skin underneath.
+Exfoliation is an extremely important part of an effective skincare regime for various reasons.
+By exfoliating properly, you're washing away dead skin cells from the skin's surface.
+On top of that, exfoliation helps us uncover the healthy layer of skin underneath.

 There is a general division between exfoliators: physical and chemical.